Simple guidelines for creating effective openings for stories and scenes

 Do not start with dialogue.
 A disembodied voice will almost surely put the reader outside the story looking in, hearing the words on their own instead of through the point-of-view character's ears.
 Establish the point-of-view first, before anyone speaks.
 Further, opening with dialogue will lead the reader to think about who is speaking and where they are.
 You don't want them thinking--at least, not yet!

 The worst thing about this opening is that it does almost nothing to put the reader inside John's head.
-Doing that takes thought and craft.
-The author needs to be inside John's head, imagining entering the room, imagining the sensations and emotions that pass across his psyche as this scene opens.
+All it does is state some facts.
+Putting the reader in John's head that takes thought and craft.
+First, the author needs to be inside John's head, imagining entering the room, imagining the sensations and emotions that pass across his psyche as this scene opens.

 John hesitated in the hall for a tremulous breath, and his nose tingled with astringent hospital scents.
 He stepped into his brother Tom's room where a nurse's aide huddled beside the bed, spooning a liquid dinner of steaming soup into Tom's waiting lips.
 Casts immobilized his brother's limbs, making John's chin quiver.
 He blinked back tears while guilt clenched at his stomach and tightened his throat.
 Memories of yesterday's hunting accident came flooding back.